Josh Naylor Player Props: Guardians vs. Royals

 Josh Naylor At The Plate

-- Among the qualified hitters in MLB play, he ranks 12th in batting average, 59th in on-base percentage, and 44th in slugging.
+- Among the qualified hitters in baseball, he ranks 10th in batting average, 52nd in on-base percentage, and 36th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.